arjuntoor/arjuntoor.github.io/README.md

 Once the edits are final in the text file, it needs to be translated into JSON format; to do so, follow these steps:

 1. Run `python conversion/convert-string-arrays.py` if using the `#startStringArray` shortcut
-1. Run the output through the ObjGen JSON generator
+1. Run `npm run resume` to generate the resume in json
-1. Save this output into `resume.json`

 ## To publish